Christmas & the Dreams That Saved Jesus’ Life

 May we all be found as faithful as Joseph in receiving God’s messages – and messengers – through our dreams!

-Don’t forget to take advantage of our sitewide Christmas Sale.
-Just use coupon code CHRISTMAS25 to receive 25% off everything in our store – including already-discounted items like packages, downloads and our brand new USB flash drives.
+You are also invited to take advantage of our Christmas Sale going on now through December 25th.
+Just use coupon code CHRISTMAS25 to receive 25% off everything else in our store – including ebooks, packages, digital downloads.
+Give a gift that changes lives!

 May you have a blessed and beautiful Christmas season overflowing with His presence!